ruili4UCSD/CSE151A_WIN24_GROUP/README.md

-## Compare Training and Testing Error
+## Comparing Training and Testing Error

 By compare the error/accuracy and precision, recall in training and test data, we can see that:
 - The model performs not too good in both trainingand test data, we only got accuracy = 0.66/0.59.